knpuniversity/ansible/knpu/ansistrano/parameters-file.md

 `template` module, to render variables inside this file, and deploy it to the server.
 But... to start, we're going to just use these hardcoded values.

-Back in `after-symlink-shared.yml`, add an new task:
+Back in `after-symlink-shared.yml`, add a new task:
 "Setup infrastructure-related parameters".
 Use the `template` module to, for now, copy `{{ playbook_dir }}/templates/parameters.yml.dist` into the new release directory.